Prayer Fuel

 • Pray for people in this place to encounter Jesus and for God’s grace to enable them to receive this message of humble service.

-Insight into how to pray this passage for Christians reaching Muslims in this location
+Insight into how to pray this passage for Christians reaching Muslims in Tunisia

-Two Christian families who stepped away from good government jobs in their home country, chose to serve in a 99% Muslim nation as church planters five years ago.
+Two Christian families who stepped away from good government jobs in their home country, chose to serve in a 99% Muslim nation (not Tunisia) as church planters five years ago.
 When a coup caused their financial support to drop to nothing, the organization asked them to return home.

 Still feeling God’s call, they sought to return to the Muslim nation without resources.
 Once there, they embraced the local lifestyle entirely, working in the gardens and farms just like the local people.
 This humble example was revolutionary.
 Traditionally, Muslim women in the community stayed home, but seeing these Christian wives working in the fields inspired other women to join them.